The Meridians

 As well as the Twelve Standard Meridians, there are also Eight Extraordinary Vessels that connect the Twelve Standard Meridians and Twelve Divergent or Distinct Meridians, which are are responsible for connecting the wei (defensive) and yuan (parental) qi.

-Below is a chart depicting the meridians with acupressure points.
-The codes at the bottom of the chart explain how, in Chinese medicine, yin and yang are relevant, and the Five Elements are also referred to when looking at the human body as one with the universe.
-Chinese medicine finds where there is in-balance within in the human body.
-These in-balances are then treated naturally to restore harmony and health.
+Below is a chart depicting the 12 Primary Meridians.
+Chinese medicine, focusses on the balance of yin and yang, as well as the Five Elements.
+The human body is seen as one with the universe.
+Chinese medicine finds where there are imbalances within in the body.
+They are then treated naturally to restore harmony and health.